charto/autogypi/README.md

         ]
     }

-Modules should include their own autogypi.json if they require other modules.
-They should omit the output field, but list any .gypi files of their own that are required to compile the module.
+Modules should include their own autogypi.json if they require or are intended to be used by other modules.
+They may omit the output field, but should list any .gypi files of their own that are required to compile or use the module.
 For example:

     {
         "dependencies": [